Want to greet your guests outside? Learn how to make this 'Oh Hello Porch Sign' with a wood plank, MakerX tools, and some paint.

 Plug the airbrush tool into the MakerX Hub and press the power button.

-On the top of the airbrush is a trigger you press with your finger, and then you begin filling in the stencil with the black paint.
+Press a trigger on the top of the airbrush with your finger, and then you begin filling in the stencil with the black paint.

 Each letter took about 3 coats of airbrush paint to get complete coverage.